yemery/Nutrition-Analysis/README.md

 This is a simple Express.js server that provides an API endpoint for calculating nutrition details based on the provided ingredients.
 It uses the Edamam API to fetch the nutrition data.

+## Prerequisites

+Before running this application, make sure you have the following prerequisites:
+    -Node.js installed on your machine
+    -Edamam API credentials (APP_ID and APP_KEY)

 ## Installation

 1. Clone the repository: